hazelweakly/hazelweakly.me/src/blog/redefining-observability.md

 ## Why Do We Need a New Definition of Observability?

-To me, the point of having a good definition of a concept is that when you have one, that definition should be usable both as a way to center understanding of a concept, but also to influence the direction in which you explore said concept, and guide you towards grasping all of the _implications_ of said exploration.
+To me, the point of having a good definition of a concept is that when you have one, that definition should be usable both as a way to centre understanding of a concept, but also to influence the direction in which you explore said concept, and guide you towards grasping all of the _implications_ of said exploration.
 As an example, one of the problems I have with the control theory definition of observability is that it gives you absolutely zero idea of where to start, where you are, or how to get there.
 If your system is fully observable, and you _know_ that it's observable...
 Cool, awesome, that's neat.
 The rest of us have no idea what the fuck is going on and would like a map of how to get there.